To my readers......

 7. Guys In Uniform - The Harness

 Guys in Uniform did venture into one area where Royale and Hussar had not dared - Leather and Rubber fetish.
 The leather harness/apron shown in the picture above was part of a provocative (for its time) exploration of leather and rubber fetish.
-It was a subject which formed a major part of Guys in Uniform's output and they developed the visual language of domination and submission in a way that goes far beyond what Royale did, a contribution to the leather fetish scene that is probably more significant than it is given credit for.
+It was a subject which formed a major part of Guys in Uniform's output.
+They developed the visual language of domination and submission in a way that goes far beyond what Royale did, a contribution to the emergence of the leather fetish scene that is probably more significant than it is given credit for.

 8. Royale Studio - Man wearing a Leather Harness

 Interestingly, the saleroom stated in their prospectus that the collection of hundreds of Royale Studio images had been "acquired by the present owner in Notting Hill in the 1980s, from a fan of Studio Royale (sic) who had tried unsuccessfully to mimic its success".
-This latter reference sounds very much like the 'Guys in Uniform' producer.
+This latter reference sounds very much like the 'Guys in Uniform' producer, Charles Koestler.

-Royale did publish a series of fetishistic images with models wearing pouches made from chains, but the Dolphin/Hussar set 'Leather Merchants' seems to be the limit of their ventures into the leather scene.
+Royale did publish a series of fetishistic images with models wearing pouches made from chains, also one or two that feature a wide, leather belt like the one seen in the picture below.
+However, the Dolphin/Hussar set 'Leather Merchants' (below) seems to be the limit of their ventures into the leather scene.

 9. Dolphin Photography - Leather Merchants